Phoenix Area Service

 AC making noise

-Fan motors and blades can create rattling, grinding, or vibration noise.
+Fan motors and blades can create rattling, grinding, humming, or vibration noise.

 Condenser fan motor FAQs